wikiknights/cs-materials/src/intro-to-c/pointers/pointers-practice-answers.md

   90
   ```

+  Notice that line 20 is printing "`*(array + i)`".
+Behind the scenes, this is equivalent to "`array[i]`".
+This program prints the array as any other loop would.

 \newpage

 10. What will `array` contain after line 34?
 What will this program print if executed?
+Assume that any uninitialized variables contain garbage values.

   ``` {.c .numberLines}
   #include <stdio.h>